Date and Time Banner

 4. Set Up Your Chart of Accounts: QuickBooks will create a default chart of accounts based on your industry.
 Review and customize it to include income categories, expense types, and asset accounts relevant to your business.

-QuickBooks Features for Small Businesses
+QuickBooks for Small Businesses Features

 Invoicing and Payment Collection